 I’ve been reading lots of bloggers’ posts recapping last week and I must say, there most definitely is something in the water because it turns out almost every post I read had a negative vibe to it.
 And honestly?
 I’m no exception!
-Maybe I should try and shake things up by investing in some new workout equipment?
-Starting with some comparison reviews like Tonal vs Tempo that might help me find a positive spin on my future workouts because last week was incredibly hard for me, too.
 Since so many of us had an off week, I’m calling time change on this one.
 Fun fact: did you know that there’s a roughly 17% increase in traffic accidents the Monday after we “spring forward?”
 It’s no wonder so many of us had wonky weeks last week!
-We were all tired!
-Oh, and there was Stella, too.

 In terms of spring training, I had a pretty good week.
 Coach Mark gave me some seriously tough workouts which really tested my resolve — physical and mental — but I made it through to the other side in good spirits and feeling well.
 Here’s how the week went:

 The Week of Tough Workouts: Spring Training Week 10